mrmoscow/GLT-ADAM-Dash-control/README.md

 ### About the ReceiverADAM module
 * This is a module for this project, in this ReceiverADAM.py there are functions for get(read infromation) and set the ADAM module.
-We also list the IP of the ADAM and the unit information in the module.
+* We also list the IP of the ADAM and the unit information in the module.
-* The switch ture table and attentatur voltage will also list here.
+* The switch ture table and attentatur voltage will also list here in the future.

 ### Knowen bug